libretime/libretime/docs/admin-manual/setup/configuration.md

 2013-10-31 08:21:11,255 ERROR - \[pypomessagehandler.py : main() : line 99\] - Error connecting to RabbitMQ Server.
 Trying again in few seconds - See more at: https://forum.sourcefabric.org/discussion/16050/#sthash.W8OJrNFm.dpuf
 ```

 but the RabbitMQ server is running normally, this error might be due to a change in the server's hostname since LibreTime installation.
-Directory names under `/var/lib/rabbitmq/mnesia/` indicate that RabbitMQ's database files are organised according to the hostname of the server (ex. `rabbit@airtime`) where the hostname is `airtime.example.com`.
+Directory names under `/var/lib/rabbitmq/mnesia/` indicate that RabbitMQ's database files are organized according to the hostname of the server (ex. `rabbit@airtime`) where the hostname is `airtime.example.com`.
 If the hostname has changed, it may be necessary to reconfigure RabbitMQ manually, as follows:

 1. Delete the files in `/var/lib/rabbitmq/mnesia/`